 The Fund is open to children aged 5 to 18 who are resident in Cambridgeshire or attending a school in Cambridgeshire.
 Parents and carers can apply directly on behalf of their children or schools can apply on behalf of several pupils at once.

-If you are interested in applying to the Access to Learning Fund you must download and read our guidance for applicants in full.
+If you are interested in applying for a bursary, please download and read our guidance for applicants.
 There are no deadlines for applying.
-A decision is made within three weeks of receiving your application.
 Download guidance and application form here .